Does It Matter Who Files First In A Divorce? | Bineham & Gillen

 You Control The Timing

-When you’re the one who is served divorce papers, time is not on your side.
+When you’re the one who is served these papers, time is not on your side.
 It can be stressful to find a reliable lawyer within a short timeframe.
 Filing first allows you to control when the process begins, giving you a slight advantage over your partner.

 You Have The Opportunity To Prepare And Set The Tone Of The Trial

 Filing first gives you an opportunity to prepare your case.
 You have time to gather information, strategize with your attorney and set the initial tone of the situation.
-In addition to being mentally prepared, as the Petitioner, you get to go first in trial.
-You do your opening statements first, you call witnesses first during the trial and you present your closing argument first.
-Being on the receiving end without the proper preparation can be stress-inducing.
-Additionally, you have to respond to the allegations the other side has made while attempting to tell your side of the story.
+In addition to being mentally prepared, as the Petitioner, you go first in the trial.

 Cons Of Filing For Divorce First